Search here...

 The heart of Gent is its main square, Vrijdagmarkt, located in the middle of the historic city.
 The name of the square means ‘Friday Market’ and refers to the age-old morning market that has been held on the square every Friday since 1199!

 Surrounding the square are historic buildings that house a vast array of bars, cafés and restaurants.
-Since my boyfriend is a beer enthusiast (and especially Belgium beers), I’d researched ahead for the best bar in Gent, and I found it right on the square.
+Since my friend is a beer enthusiast (and especially Belgium beers), I’d researched ahead for the best bar in Gent, and I found it right on the square.
 At De Dulle Griet, they have over 500 different Belgian beers to choose from – the largest collection in the city!

 After spending a few hours exploring the centre of Gent, we decided to venture outside the centre for a while, first to explore the ruins of St Bavo’s Abbey.